 Another way to bring Valentine’s Day into the middle school ELA classroom is to have students learn about the origins of the holiday.
 Students are always surprised to hear the story of St. Valentine who performed wedding ceremonies in secret because Claudius, the Emperor of Rome in the 3rd Century, outlawed marriage.
 After students have learned about the history, I have them imagine that they are St. Valentine and write a journal entry from his perspective.
 I ask them to write about how he feels about the ban on marriage and what he intends to do about it!
 Check it out by clicking here.

 Students are also eager to learn about how Valentine’s Day is celebrated around the world.
 You could do this as a research project or give students readings about how the holiday is celebrated in different countries.
 I use South Korea, China, Brazil, and Romania.
 Students are always fascinated to learn about South Korean’s White Day, the Chinese Qixi Festival, or the Brazilian Dia dos Namorado!
 I use it as an opportunity for reading comprehension practice, but you could also have students choose a country and present their findings to the class.
-See the resources I use by clicking here.

 Do you teach students who speak English as a second language?
 Use the holiday to introduce those students to English Idioms that deal with love and relationships.
 These expressions can be so confusing to an ESL learner.
 Help clarify by teaching them what it means to be head over heels, to go Dutch, to have a crush, or even to pop the question and tie the knot!
-Find it by clicking here.

 Inference can be a challenging skill for students to master.
 One way to get students thinking inferentially during the Valentine’s season is to have them infer information from Valentine’s inspired text messages.
 After reading text conversations, students can infer information from what is said.
 They should consider who the two people are, what their relationship is to each other, where they are, and what kind of personality they have.
-Try this in your class by clicking here.

 What’s great about this activity is there is no right answer!
 Students respond based on their own background knowledge and experiences.
 This means no marking for you, but lots of great discussion in class.

 Thanks so much for reading.
-If you liked these activities, many of them are included in my Valentine’s Day Reading & Writing Bundle.
+If you liked these activities, many of them are included in my Valentine’s Day Reading and Writing Bundle.
 Please note: Not all the resources mentioned in this post are included in the bundle.
 Please read the description of the bundle carefully before grabbing it.
 If you have any questions at all, definitely reach out.

 MEET THE TEACHER